Mellish (1819 ship)

 Mellish was launched in 1819 at Kidderpore, Calcutta as Chicheley Plowden but renamed within the year and sold for a "free trader", i.e, a ship trading between England and India sailing under a license from the British East India Company (EIC).
-She then made two voyages transporting convicts, the first to New South Wales, and one to Van Diemen's Land (VDL).
+She then made two voyages transporting convicts, the first to New South Wales, and the second to Van Diemen's Land (VDL).
 She next made two voyages as a South Seas whaler between 1831 and 1838.
 She was wrecked on 5 October 1844.

 Career

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
 Mellish sailed to England and first appeared in Lloyd's Register (LR) in 1821.
 She then spent several years trading with India.

 Convict transport

 1st convict voyage (1829): Captain Arthur Vincent sailed from London on 1 January 1829 and arrived at Sydney on 18 April 1829.
 She had embarked 170 male convicts and landed 168.
 One convict was returned to hospital before she sailed; one escaped but drowned.
 The 63rd Regiment of Foot provided an officer and 30 men for the guard.
 The troops brought some wives and children with them.
 In May Mellish sailed for Singapore.

 2nd convict voyage (1830): Captain Colin G. Cowley sailed from Spithead on 6 June 1830 and arrived at Hobart on 22 September.
 She had embarked 118 female convicts and landed 115, three having died on the voyage.
 She also brought 14 wives of convicts previously transported to VDL, and their 45 children.